Jake-Andersen/Jake-Andersen/README.md

 Hello, I’m Jake Andersen.
-Im currently a student at Florida Southern College persuing a Computer Science major with an interest in Artifical Intelligence and Machine Learning.
+Im a recent graduate of Florida Southern College with a Bachelor's of Science in Computer Science, with an interest in Artifical Intelligence and Machine Learning.